What is a Business Analyst?

 Developed over the last twenty years and under continuous enhancement, our training reflects the current and future demands of business change projects.
 Our mission is to ensure delivery of real business benefits through effective analysis.

-Business Analyst Solutions is currently seeking third parties outside of the UK to offer our training courses as part of a licensed franchise.
-Please contact us if you are interested in this opportunity.
+Business Analyst Solutions is currently seeking third parties outside of the UK to offer our non-accredited training courses as part of a licensed franchise.
+Applicants must be experienced Business Analysts.
+Please contact us if you are interested in this opportunity, including a copy of your CV.
+Please note that we do not license BCS courses or exams.

 What we offer - Business Analyst Recruitment